History of flags: Maritime flags

-National Flags
+National flags

 Originally, flags representing a country would generally be the personal flag of its rulers; however, over time, the practice of using personal banners as flags of places was abandoned in favour of flags that had some significance to the nation, often its patron saint.
 Early examples of these were the maritime republics such as Genoa that could be said to have a national flag as early as the 12th century.
 However, these were still mostly used in the context of marine identification.

 An early example, that prefigured to developments to come, was the Prince's Flag which emerged as a flag of resistance and as a symbol of liberty during the 80 years war which lead to the formation of the United Provinces.
 It is notable for being one of the first European flags that broke with the tradition set down in the medieval context of cross flags representing realms.

 Although some flags date back earlier, widespread use of flags outside of military or naval context begins only with the rise of idea of the nation state at the end of the 18th century and particularly are a product of the Age of Revolution.
-Revolutions such as those in France and America called for people to begin think of themselves as citizens as opposed to subjects under a king, and thus necessitated flags that represented the collective citizenry, not just the power and right of a ruling family.
+Revolutions such as those in France and America called for people to begin thinking of themselves as citizens as opposed to subjects under a king, and thus necessitated flags that represented the collective citizenry, not just the power and right of a ruling family.
 With nationalism becoming common across Europe in the 19th century, national flags came to represent most of the states of Europe.
 Flags also began fostering a sense of unity between different peoples, such as the Union Jack representing a union between England and Scotland, or began to represent unity between nations in a perceived shared struggle, for example, the Pan-Slavic colors or later Pan-Arab colors.

 As Europeans colonised significant portions of the world, they exported ideas of nationhood and national symbols, including flags, with the adoption of a flag becoming seen as integral to the nation-building process.
 Political change, social reform, and revolutions combined with a growing sense of nationhood among ordinary people in the 19th and 20th centuries led to the birth of new nations and flags around the globe.

 With so many flags being created, interest in these designs began to develop and the study of flags, vexillology, at both professional and amateur levels, emerged.
 After World War II, Western vexillology went through a phase of rapid development, with many research facilities and publications being established.